-On January 25, 2022, a fire occurred at the MVE Biological Solutions manufacturing facility located in New Prague, Minnesota ("New Prague Fire").
+On January 25, 2022, a fire occurred at the MVE Biological Solutions manufacturing facility located in New Prague, Minnesota ("New Prague fire").
 The New Prague facility manufactures aluminum dewars and is one of MVE Biological Solutions' three global manufacturing facilities.
 There were no injuries reported and damage was limited to a portion of the facility.
 As a consequence of the fire damage, the New Prague manufacturing operations were curtailed on an interim basis until the necessary repairs were completed.
 Production was resumed at the facility during the week of February 14, 2022 and ramped up production toward the end of the first quarter of 2022.
-The Company estimates the revenue impact of \$9.4 million was limited to the first quarter.
-Furthermore, the Company expects its insurance to cover the costs to restore and re-open the facility, as well as related business interruption losses.
+The Company estimated a revenue impact of approximately \$9.4 million, primarily limited to the first quarter of 2022.